refinedev/refine/documentation/docs/api-reference/antd/components/basic-views/show.md

 ### `goBack`

-To customize the back button or to disable it, you can use the `goBack` property.
+To customize the back button or to disable it, you can use the `goBack` property:

 ```tsx live disableScroll previewHeight=280px url=http://localhost:3000/posts/show/2
 const { ShowButton } = RefineAntd;